cezi/julianowe-eu/_works/kana.md

 # Design
 description9:
   title: New destination?
   text1: "<p>The second test, conducted face-to-face with two travel enthusiasts, aimed to assess a new website prototype featuring recent corrections. </br></br> Our testers navigated smoothly through booking a trip from Gdańsk to Rome.
-Challenges emerged when adding a second trip to London.</br> The Add Destination button wasn't visible enough, leading to insights for improvement.
+Challenges emerged when adding a second trip to London.</br> <b>The Add Destination button wasn't visible enough</b>, leading to insights for improvement.
-Tab navigation caused confusion, with one person inadvertently returning to the Hotels tab after selecting Flights + Hotels.
+<b>Tab navigation caused confusion</b>, with one person inadvertently returning to the Hotels tab after selecting Flights + Hotels.
 Despite these challenges, testers successfully booked flights and hotels to Rome and London, with minor confusion during the return flight booking.</p>"
   text2: "<p>In the third round of usability testing, two additional participants were included, leading to valuable insights for refinement and enhancement.</p>"

   gallery-design-one: